 What time should I arrive?
-The first competition begins at 8:00, we suggest arriving at about 7:30 am if you are competing, and 8:00 am if you plan on attending the morning warm up.
+The first competition begins at 8:00.
+We suggest arriving at about 7:30 am if you are competing, and 8:00 am if you plan on attending the morning warm up.
 We hope you stay for the whole day and enjoy the entire line up of events!

 How do I check in?
-Go to the Student Foyer in Cooper Music Building, and tell the person at the registration desk how you are participating at the event, name tags are sorted by Competitors, Vendors, Volunteers, Flute Choir, Board members, Teachers, Pianists, and Guest Artists.
+Go to the Student Foyer in Cooper Music Building, and tell the person at the registration desk how you are participating at the event.
+Name tags are sorted by Competitors, Vendors, Volunteers, Flute Choir, Board members, Teachers, Pianists, and Guest Artists.
 The Cooper Music Building Map is found on the back of your program, or here.

 Do You Take Credit Cards at the event?
 Yes - we can either run your card through a cell phone PayPal app, or take your number, and run it at a later date.
 You can also pay directly through your own PayPal app on your phone.
 Cash or checks are preferred, however.

 What happens if I run over my competition time limit?
-If your musical selection runs over the time limit allowed, or if you arrive late to your competition, adjudicators or room proctors must cut your performance short.
+If your musical selection(s) runs over the time limit allowed, or if you arrive late to your competition, adjudicators or room proctors must cut your performance short.
 All rooms absolutely MUST run on time for each pianist and teacher to be able to perform for their students.
 It will NOT reflect in your score, or final competition result.

 Where can I get my comments from the Judges?
 All comments will first be distributed to teachers.
-Teachers may pick up their students comments at 5 PM in the front of Crill Performance Hall.
+Teachers may pick up their students comments at 5:00 pm in the front of Crill Performance Hall.
 Teachers who are not able to pick up their packets may make arrangements with Kate Prestia-Schaub who will either send them by mail to the teacher, along with any uncollected awards, or they may pick them up from Kate at any time.

 How can I get involved with volunteering?
-Send us an email letting us know you’d like to help out at firstname.lastname@example.org, or go on our website to your membership profile, and click the box that states: “I’m available to volunteer”.
+Send us an email letting us know you’d like to help out at firstname.lastname@example.org, or go on our website to your membership profile, and click the box that states: “I’m available to volunteer.”

 If we're forgetting something, please feel free to ask!